Acurisu/CSSense-CLI/README.md

 It can cause quite the traffic on your PC.
 To lower the amount of traffic you can finetune throttle and buffer, but this will lead to delays or even break things.

+It currently only connects to newer Lovesense devices but this can be changed by updating the regex to include the old services or by matching them using their names.
+As I don't have any of these old devices I was not able to test this and thus did not include it.

 ## Setup
 Either compile it yourself or download the pre-built binaries from the releases page.
 Run `CSSense -i` to configure it and then start CSGO.